 Stephen stopped scanning some books to look at his friend skeptically, raising an eyebrow as hint of idea went to his mind but for the sake of conversation, he just asked, "Who told you that?"

 "Tsk.
 Yeah right.
-Nature my foot," Stephen snorted as he pulled a random book, only to place it back at the shelf again.
+Birdie my foot," Stephen snorted as he pulled a random book, only to place it back at the shelf again.
 He knew who told everything to Josiah and he made a mental note to interrogate him later for it.
-As for now, he had to know what his cousin said to minimize the misunderstanding, "Did Nature tell you everything that happened?"
+As for now, he had to know what his cousin said to minimize the misunderstanding, "Did Birdie tell you everything that happened?"

 "I think so," Josiah answered with a shrug then he finally gave up on the books so he sat on the velvet cushioned couch, crossing his legs and placed his chin on the heel of his hand with a rather amused smile on his face.

 "So…you're really engaged huh?" he mused out loud but before Stephen could answer, Josiah gave an amused chuckle that Stephen hadn't heard for quite sometime as he added, "Hard to believe at first.
 I really thought you would rather choose to become a hermit and live in the mountains like Tarzan than agree on an arranged marriage Step,"